paulosales/skip-frontend/README.md

 > Skip the dishes courier page mock.
 NOT OFFICIAL.

+## Demo app

+A demo version of the mocking page is on line at https://skipmock.netlify.app.

 ## Install

 Clone the repository, go the repository folder and run `yarn start` 🚀